search

 President George Timmons addresses the audience

-In opening the inauguration ceremony of Holyoke Community College President George Timmons on Friday, April 19, his pastor, the Rev. Damone Paul Johnson, offered a parable about a high rise building with a broken elevator.
-There was another elevator in the building, the attendant told a concerned tenant – a service elevator.
+In opening the inauguration ceremony of Holyoke Community College President George Timmons on Friday, April 19, his pastor, the Rev. Damone Paul Johnson, offered a parable about a high rise hotel.
+There was another elevator in the building, the attendant told a concerned guest – a service elevator.
 That one is working, the attendant said.
 It goes to the top but stops on every floor.

 "Dr. Timmons has made it to the top," Johnson said, "but he has stopped on every floor of service, dedication, and excellence."